Vincent-N/cs378_command_and_control_project/README.md

 Reboot the system (**_sudo reboot_**), cronjob should run every restart.
 Backdoor should call out to attacker machine every 10 seconds (can edit this amount of time in **_config.py_**).

-### Setting Up and Running Attacker

-Place the 'attacker' executable on the attack machine.

-Run **_chmod +x attacker_** to give execute permissions.

-Run **_./attacker_** in the command line to run the file and wait for the connection to be initiated by the target machine.

-Once connection is made, we should be running as the root user and are in root's directory (at least when testing on Kali machine as target)

 ### Evading Detection

 #### ls